tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---
 # Magic Item Descriptions

 Each name/characteristic includes its action type, usage, description, power.
-Magic items in the adventurer tier can be used by players in any tier.
-Magic items in the champion tier cannot be used by players in the adventurer tier.
-Epic level magic items are limited to epic-tier players.
-Optionally, the GM can apply the quirk of an item, if applicable, to the item's user.
+Quirks can be optionally assigned based on the GM's ruling.

 ## Arrow, Crossbow Bolt, Slingstone